jtempest/float_eq-rs/book/src/introduction.md

 structs and collections for equality that allows users to communicate their reasoning and intent with respect to numeric error.

-This book is not designed to be read from cover to cover, but instead is a series of categorised articles.
+This guide is not designed to be read from cover to cover, but instead is a series of categorised articles.
 If you are unsure of how floats work or why they are considered difficult to use then begin with the [Basic Usage](./tutorials/basic_usage.md) guide, otherwise check out one of the categories for more: